Corps Commanders Conference: COAS briefs forum on govt’s difficult decisions for economy

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: The decisions being taken by the incumbent government to improve the national economy figured at the 222nd Corps Commanders Conference here on Wednesday.
+RAWALPINDI: The decisions being taken by the incumbent government to improve national economy figured at the 222nd Corps Commander Conference here on Wednesday.

+“Pakistan is on positive trajectory of peace and development and shall carry forward the same towards enduring peace and prosperity,” the COAS said.

-RAWALPINDI: The decisions being taken by the incumbent government to improve the national economy figured at the 222nd Corps Commanders Conference here on Wednesday.
+RAWALPINDI: The decisions being taken by the incumbent government to improve national economy figured at the 222nd Corps Commander Conference here on Wednesday.